 More people are working from home, which means you have got the flexibility to get your day job done quickly, and work on starting and building your own business as a side hustle.

-We’re going to explore 15 useful and practical ideas that you can actually start today.
+In this post, we're going to explore 15 useful and practical ideas that you can actually start in 2022.
 This isn’t a generic list of “Start a blog” or “Do consulting”.
-These are specific business ideas you can start today.
+These are specific innovative business ideas you can start today.

 They are all innovative businesses I would start today if I could.
 I’m sharing them with you because I don’t have the time to make them all happen.
 And I want to see them happen.
 If you do start one - I’ll help you!